Posted May 2025

 Payroll employment, Current Employment Statistics

-• The government sector gained 70 jobs over the year and gained 20 jobs from February 2025.
-The Federal government lost 100 jobs over the year.
+The government sector gained 100 jobs over the year but lost 20 jobs from March 2025.
+The Federal government has remained flat, but local government lost 30 jobs from March 2025.

 Nonfarm employment estimates, not seasonally adjusted, Adams County